viralemergence/pharos-database/README.md

-## 🔗 Pharos
+## 🌎 Pharos

-This repository is part of the [Pharos project](https://pharos.viralemergence.org/).

-The Pharos project is split into three repositories:
+This repository is part of the [Pharos project](https://pharos.viralemergence.org/) which is split into three repositories:

 | Repository                                                             | Purpose                                            |
 | ---------------------------------------------------------------------- | -------------------------------------------------- |